software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Java classes require a lot of _boilerplate code_ in the form of getters, setters and constructors.
 Each time we define an attribute for a class, we need to implement getter and setter methods for it and alter the constructor.
 [Lombok](https://projectlombok.org/) is library that automatically generates getters, setters and constructors from the attributes.

 Before we can start using Lombok, we need to add it as dependency for our Maven project.
-Let's add the dependency for the `pom.xml` file under the `<dependencies>` list:
+Let's add the dependency to the `<dependencies>` list in the `pom.xml` file:

 ```xml
 <dependency>